sdc/moodle-local_leapwebservices/readme.md

 ## Using the web services

 Here is a brief guide to how to access the web services via a web browser.
+The query is always passed as a correctly-formatted URL, and the response is always given as XML.

 ### `get_user_courses`